 Vocal Pedagogy Workshop

 Exploration of vocal health for music educators and their students.
 Application of healthy techniques for the classroom, studio, and choral rehearsal based on research into the structure, function and care of the vocal instrument.
-Special emphasis will be on understanding the acoustics of vocal production and the use of technology and biofeedback with Dr. Scott McCoy.
+Special headliner is Dr. Stephen Austin of the University of North Texas.

 Martha J. Hart, Webster University Voice Faculty